nandanrao/education-material/predicting-personality/README.md

 ## [Psychological Testing and Psychological Assessment](/predicting-personality/psychological-testing-and-assessment.pdf)

 Self reports and reports of others/professionals/adults(vs. kids) can have correlations that are super low, .2-.3.
 Makes strong recommendations for always doing multiple tests for psychological testing.
-Used by other papers to discuss how good a "good" correlation is, but it's a very silly comparrison because here they are looking at medical interventions and seeing if things have an impact, not predicting/substituting!
+It can be seen that in predicting anything, personality traits never achieve correlation scores very high.

+## [The Power of Personality]

+Metaanalysis of research linking personality traits to life outcomes, spends a decent amount of time saying that personal psychology shouldn't be dismissed because of low coefficients, which range up to 0.4 for predicting behaviors or outcomes.

 # NOTES / TODO